22940dev/hugo-frameview/content/likes.md

 Although I do like my privacy, I also like sharing things and I am really open about most things I do and like as can be seen in this page already.

-I share all my knowledge in a constantly wiki [here](https://nikitavoloboev.gitbooks.io/knowledge/content/) as well as me sharing my personal mind maps with links and notes [here](https://my.mindnode.com/myLVaRLKytoTYBLshxGzzb75MN9cyGHbQBgaVVPp#666.6,-32.8,-3).
+I share all my knowledge in a constantly updated wiki [here](https://nikitavoloboev.gitbooks.io/knowledge/content/) as well as me sharing my personal mind maps with links and notes [here](https://my.mindnode.com/myLVaRLKytoTYBLshxGzzb75MN9cyGHbQBgaVVPp#666.6,-32.8,-3).

 I share most of the code I write and release it as Open Source for all other people to use and reuse it as they like.